enkidevs/curriculum/Python/Core/writing-files.md

 ```
 ???

-* Nothing will be generated.
+* Nothing will be generated
 * JohnChris
 * Chris
 * John